 Note: Replace VPC_ID with the output from the preceding step 2.
 Save the GroupId for later use.

-5. To add an NFS inbound rule to enable resources in your VPC to communicate with your EFS, run the following command:
+5. To add an NFS inbound rule to enable resources in your VPC to communicate with your Amazon EFS file system, run the following command:

 aws ec2 authorize-security-group-ingress --group-id sg-xxx --protocol tcp --port 2049 --cidr VPC_CIDR

 Note: Replace VPC_CIDR with the output from the preceding step 3.